nesanders/MAenvironmentaldata/docs/_posts/2018-04-25-necir-cso-ej.md

 {% include /charts/NECIR_EJSCREEN_correlation_bywatershed_MINORPCT.html %}

-Similar to the linguistic isolation trend, communities that are less predominantly white have much higher CSO discharge volumes on average.
+Similar to the linguistic isolation trend, communities that are less predominantly white have much higher CSO discharge volumes.
+On average, **watersheds that have twice the level of minority populations tend to have {{ site.data.facts_NECIR_CSO.depend_cso_MINORPCT }} the level of CSO discharge.**

 ### Relationship with income